-The Human Resources Enterprise Classification and Compensation section administers many programs related to employee pay and job classification.
-Some of the other responsibilities of the Human Resources Classification and Compensation section include: overtime policies, salary and benefit surveys, processing and post-auditing payroll documents, job evaluation, and rules.
+The Human Resources Enterprise Classification and Compensation section administers programs related to employee pay and job classification.
+Some of the other responsibilities of the Classification and Compensation section include: overtime policies, salary and benefit surveys, processing and pre-auditing payroll documents, job evaluation, and rules.

 Classification and Compensation Resources